vincent8264/ECE143-project/README.md

 ## 📝 Notes

-* The recommender uses cosine similarity between flattened feature vectors.
+* The recommender uses cosine similarity and Jaccard similarity between feature vectors to rank songs.
-* Optional: artist matching provides a small bonus in similarity scoring.
 * Multiple input songs are averaged into a single “preference vector.”
 * Recommendations can be randomized by selecting from the top-N similar tracks.